dotnet/AspNetCore.Docs/aspnetcore/mvc/models/file-uploads.md

 [!code-csharp[](file-uploads/samples/2.x/SampleApp/Startup.cs?name=snippet_AddMvc&highlight=8-11,17-20)]

-Since model binding is disabled, the action method doesn't accept parameters.
+Since model binding is disabled, the action method doesn't accept parameters, and form parameters don't bind.
 The action method works directly with the `Request` property.
 A `MultipartReader` is used to read each section.
 Key/value data is stored in a `KeyValueAccumulator`.
-After all of the sections are read, the contents of the `KeyValueAccumulator` are used to bind the form data to a model type.
+After the multipart sections are read, the contents of the `KeyValueAccumulator` are used to bind the form data to a model type.

 The complete `StreamingController.UploadDatabase` method for streaming to a database with EF Core: